fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 $ sudo yum install libmicrohttpd-devel
 ```

-See [Deploy as standalone web server](/deployment/standalone-web-server) for information on how to setup http application to work as a standalone web server or run behing with various reverse proxy web server.
+See [Deploy as standalone web server](/deployment/standalone-web-server) for information on how to setup http application to work as a standalone web server or run behind various reverse proxy web server.

 ## Scaffolding project directory structure with Git without initial commit